janephp/janephp/documentation/components/AutoMapper.rst

 As in Symfony, we have the possibility to overload the property names with NameConverter (see. `related serializer documentation`_).

-We can use same behavior in the AutoMapper thanks to the ``name_converter`` configuration field.
+We can use the same behavior in the AutoMapper thanks to the ``name_converter`` configuration field.
 You have to give a service implementing the ``AdvancedNameConverterInterface`` interface.

 .. _`related serializer documentation`: https://symfony.com/doc/current/components/serializer.html#configure-name-conversion-using-metadata